Provider Test Cases

 - The

-parameter in the payload matches the SDK's expected format. tool_choice
+toolsparameter in the payload matches the SDK's expected format. tool_choiceis included if specified.

 - The